MIDA-group/MIDA-group.github.io/index.md

 # Contact

-All inquiries regarding the lab's activities can be sent to
+All inquiries regarding the group's activities can be sent to
 <a href="mailto:natasa.sladoje@it.uu.se">natasa.sladoje@it.uu.se</a>.

 Our offices are located on the 4th floor of the <a href="https://kartor.eniro.se/m/RjRfE">Ångström Laboratory,